davidchenlee/MESOscope/README.md

 - Use an apodizing filter to make the fluorescence emission even for the different beamlets
 - Use a grid mask on the PMT16X to reduce the crosstalk
 - Use motorized actuator on the mirrors that align the Ti-Sapphire laser to the microscope because the laser beam slightly wanders with the wavelength tuning
+- Set up the beads next to the sample holder permanently
+- Use a lower power pockels for Fidelity to have a finer control